-- Joe Serauskas
+- Joe Serauskas - Chair

-- Patrick Watkins
+- Patrick Watkins - Vice-Chair

 Commission Membership Information

 The Development Commission consists of seven members and three auxiliary members.
 The auxiliary members are appointed to make sure quorum is met in the case of absentee members.
-All members are appointed by the village president and confirmed by the board of trustees.
+All members are appointed by the Village President and confirmed by the Board of Trustees.

 One member is named by the Village President as the Chairperson and one as Co-chairperson.
 Regular members serve a three-year term and auxiliary members serve one-year terms.
 All members are residents of the Village of Hanover Park.
 They are trained, interested, or experienced in zoning and land use issues for development.

 The Hanover Park Development Commission is a public hearing body that makes recommendations to the Village President and the Board of Trustees.
 The Commission utilizes the Village’s Comprehensive Plan recommendations to provide long-term policy direction.
 It conducts public hearings on all petitions for zoning variations, special uses, planned unit developments, rezonings (zoning map amendments), and text amendments.
 All meetings are open to the public.